 In places where Delta-8-THC is legal (like neighboring states Washington, Oregon, and Wyoming), many people prefer to shop online.
 It's advisable to proceed with caution when choosing a Delta-8 distributor.
 Shopping online allows you to buy directly from a brand or manufacturer, instead of purchasing through a third-party vendor that may not fully understand Delta-8 effects and uses or the laws surrounding Delta-8 products.

-At Bloom Society, our Delta-8-THC products comply with all parameters of the Hemp Farming Act of 2018.
+At Vida Optima, our Delta-8-THC products comply with all parameters of the Hemp Farming Act of 2018.
+That means they are legal to buy online from any area where Delta-8 is legal.
 We can also help answer questions about Delta-8, or you can read our “What is Delta-8-THC?” guide to learn everything you need to know.

 Comments will be approved before showing up.